-The fuzzy numbers associated with each barrier were aggregated to calculate the relative non-fuzzy weights for each barrier.
-Normalized weights for each barrier were determined by dividing the relative fuzzy weight of each barrier by the sum of the fuzzy weights for all the barriers.
-Consequently, Table \ref{tab10} presents the averaged and normalized weights for these barriers.
+The fuzzy numbers associated with each barrier were aggregated to calculate the relative nonfuzzy weights for each barrier.
+The normalized weights for each barrier were determined by dividing the relative fuzzy weight for each barrier by the sum of the fuzzy weights for all barriers.
+Table \ref{tab10} presents the average and normalized weights of these barriers.